 What To Look For In A Shampoo

 Unlike your everyday shampoo, a clarifying shampoo contains high SLS levels (a detergent) that can provide deep cleansing to remove the remnants of gels, mousse, hairsprays, and any trace of hair products that stick to the scalp and sebum.
 Licensed cosmetologist Laura Dale elaborates that clarifying shampoos have a high pH level which opens hair cuticles to provide a deep cleansing process.

-Look for shampoos that have sodium lauryl sulfate.
 However, it is not recommended to use one every day as it may damage your hair.
 Use it once in two weeks and always follow up with a nourishing conditioner.

 When should I wash my hair after coloring?